 Thailand’s girlie bars and go-go clubs were the gardens where I smelled the flowers of life.

-Switzerland’s collections of icons were the vineyards where I tasted the grapes planted by the angels of the One That Cannot Be Named.
+Switzerland’s collections of icons were the vineyards where I tasted the grapes planted by angels.

 I intend to write in “The Flying Fish”, because, for me, writing has been a necessary way of thinking things through.
 And thinking has been a way of breathing (or to put it less enigmatically, thinking has been as necessary as breathing)—I can either think or I can drown myself, so to speak.
 Moreover, I want to find out if a thought can come about because it is necessary—not through my “invention” or my thinking—rather, from the act of writing itself5.